LayerManager/layman/doc/rest.md

    - if file names are provided, files must be uploaded subsequently using [POST Layer Chunk](#post-layer-chunk)
 - *name*, string
    - computer-friendly identifier of the layer
-   - must be unique within one user
+   - must be unique among all layers of one workspace
    - by default, it is file name without extension
    - will be automatically adjusted using `to_safe_layer_name` function
 - *title*, string `.+`